vandosant/machine-learning-learning/regression.md

 Hill climbing:
 While derivative != 0,
 Increase if derivative is positive.
 Decrease if derivative is negative.
+Where step size is last derivative.